The Joy of

 Proposal #1: Reforms within the current structure

 Advocates of this approach oppose any radical change of the system.
 They opt to cover the legacy debt and return the system to long-run balance through various combinations of cuts in benefits and higher taxes.
-They note that the projected 75-year shortfall, while large in absolute terms, amounts to less than one percent of projected GDP over the same period.
+They note that the projected long-term shortfall, while large in absolute terms, amounts to less than one percent of projected GDP over the same period.
 The extra tax revenue needed to close the gap is far smaller than the amount of tax revenue lost by the 2001 and 2003 tax cuts passed by Congress at the behest of President Bush.3

 2. Make all wages subject to the Social Security tax.
-Under current law, social security taxes are imposed only on the first $113,700 of annual wages or salary.6 Wages and salaries above that are not subject to the social security tax.
+Under current law, social security taxes are imposed only on the first $118,500 of annual wages or salary.6 Wages and salaries above that are not subject to the social security tax.
 While relatively few workers earn more than this cap, those that do often earn millions more.
-About 15% of total wages in the U.S, escape the social security tax.
+About 15% of total wages in the U.S. escape the social security tax.
 Gradually removing the cap and making all wages taxable could raise substantial sums of revenue and close as much as 70% of the projected revenue shortfall.7

 3. Revise the cost-of-living calculations.
 Social Security benefits increase automatically each year to keep up with changes in the overall cost of living.
-However, economists agree that the current statistcial methods overestimate the true amount of price inflation that occurs.
+However, economists agree that the current statistical methods overestimate the true amount of price inflation that occurs.
 Using a more accurate method of measuring inflation would decrease the annual cost-of-living adjustments and save many billions of dollars in the long run.

 4. Reduce the relative benefits to the wealthiest retirees and increase them to low-income retirees.
 Retirees with low incomes collect benefits for fewer years since they typically die much sooner than those with high incomes.
 Shifting annual benefits toward those at the bottom would save money and also would help even out lifetime benefits received.